|

 a line and draw a median line of the body.
 Then I measured the angle between

 these lines.
-It would measure 90° if the pelvis
+It would measure 90° if the

-in May 4th, but only 92.5° in June 9th.
-A mistake due
+measured 96° in May 4th, but only 92.5° in June 9th.
+A

+22nd.
 The angle was the same, so the pelvic tilt is actually reduced.
 I measured also a decrease in apparent curvature, first time after April 14th,

 when it was 154°.
-This time
+This

-the angle of the curve measured 156°.
+time the angle of the curve measured 156°.
 Since there was

-no improvement in May,
+no improvement in May, I increased the

-I increased the time wearing the corset.
+time wearing the corset.
+Again I wore

-Again I wore it at night and during the day, several times even during walks, as at the beginning of therapy.
+several times even during walks, as at the beginning of therapy.
 New improvement shows that limits of the scoliosis

 correction may have not been reached yet, while leveling of